Nadineislam/DictionaryApp/README.md

 # DictionaryApp

-* An Android Application that displays the meaning of the word and some other things related to it from the dictionary
+* An Android Application that displays the meaning of the word and some other things related to it from the dictionary.
 * Fetches the data from an API https://dictionaryapi.dev/ and cache the results.

 # Preview